5 Ways to Encourage First-Time Givers on Easter Sunday

 - Update your website: A given, but having a very clear message up-front on what people can expect on Easter Sunday is critical.
 Where can they view the sermon?
 What times?
 How can they participate?

 - Include a quick form-fill on your website: On either your website homepage or in a pop-up banner, allow people an opportunity to ‘opt-in’ to receive updates or email messages about the Easter sermon.
-A simple form-fill of their name and email is all you need.
-Doing this will also set you up for success to be able to reach and engage with them after Easter, and invite them to participate when your doors are open again.
+A simple form-fill of their name and contact information is all you need.
+Doing this will also set you up for success to be able to reach and engage with them after Easter, and invite them to participate and grow their faith when your doors are open again.

 2. Give away your entire Easter offering